University Library Regulations

 What do I do if I have lost my card?

-Lost cards must be reported to Library and/or Information Centres as soon as possible.
+Lost cards must be reported to the Library and the Student Hub/Information Point as soon as possible.
 Cardholders will be held responsible for the consequences of any misuse of their card prior to notification of loss.

 Cost of replacement cards